 A career as a vet may beckon if you enjoy working with animals and can master difficult science subjects.
 Although many veterinarians work in private clinics, others spend the workday visiting farms and ranches to treat large animals.
 Whatever the type of practice, a vet's work often continues after dark and on the weekend.
 A veterinarian needs approximately eight years of college and veterinary school combined, but some vets also complete internships and residencies.

 Competition for admission to veterinary school is keen, and most applicants already have a four-year bachelor's degree.
 An actual degree isn't mandatory, but you must complete the prerequisites required by the particular school.
-Most veterinary programs require undergraduate science classes in chemistry, biology, microbiology, anatomy and physiology.
+Requirements to become a veterinarian through most veterinary programs require undergraduate science classes in chemistry, biology, microbiology, anatomy and physiology.
 Animal science is also usually required, and some programs require math, social sciences or humanities.
 In addition to classes, some veterinary colleges place special emphasis on work with animals in weighing applications.
 Experience working at a veterinary clinic, animal shelter or farm will give you an advantage in getting into professional school.

 In a typical veterinary program, students spend their fourth year in clinical rotations in animal hospitals and clinics, although some programs devote additional time to clinical work.
 At the Michigan State University College of Veterinary Medicine, for example, students must take 33 credits of rotations, called clerkships, plus 27 additional clerkship or elective credits.
 Some of the nine required rotations are diagnostic pathology, food animal medicine and surgery, small animal general medicine and anesthesiology.